philj56/tofi/README.md

   results will speed this up, but since this likely only applies to dmenu-like themes (which are already very quick) it's probably not worth setting this.

+* `--selection-match-color`, `--selection-background` - Passing either of these options causes some more complex rendering to take place, again leading to a couple of ms slowdown.

 * `--hint-font` - Getting really into it now, one of the remaining slow points is hinting fonts.
 For the dmenu theme on battery power on my laptop, with a specific font file chosen, the initial text render with the default font